EmberGamingStudios/Murder-Drones-Fan-Games/README.md

 # Developers
 Got a game that needs to be added, inspected, edited, or reclassified by us?
 Let us know and we'll happily assist.

+## How Can I get my game on the Whitelist?
+To get on the Whitelist, you must show that your game is trustable.
+This can be by collaborating with us, having your game open source, or having the source code available to us.
+This allows us to physically see for ourselves that the game is safe.